AliquodFahriam/Flac_music_download/README.md

 > **💡 Don't have a Spotify playlist?**
 > You can easily transfer your playlist from other services like Apple Music or YouTube Music to Spotify using the free [**Tune My Music**](https://www.tunemymusic.com/transfer) website.
 Once transferred, you can get the Spotify playlist link to use below.

-Open the `Selenium_script.py` file in a text editor.
-You need to change the following lines at the top:
+Open the `common/config.py` file in a text editor.
+You need to change the following lines:

 ```python
 DOWNLOAD_FOLDER = "FULL_PATH_TO_DOWNLOAD_FOLDER"